parmegv/leap_doc/docs/platform/tutorials/quick-start.md

 * `leap list openvpn` -- list all nodes with service openvpn.
 * `leap list openvpn +production` -- only nodes of service type openvpn AND tag production.
 * `leap deploy webapp openvpn` -- deploy to all webapp OR openvpn nodes.
-* `leap node init vpn1` -- just init the node named vpn1.
+* `leap node init ostrich` -- just init the node named ostrich.

 Keep track of your provider configurations
 ------------------------------------------